microsoft/playwright/docs/src/docker.md

 ## Usage

-This Docker image is published on [Docker Hub].
+This Docker image is published to [Microsoft Artifact Registry].

 :::info
 This Docker image is intended to be used for testing and development purposes only.
 It is not recommended to use this Docker image to visit untrusted websites.